 This recognized honor society is made up of students who personify the tenets of the university's guiding philosophy, the Carolinian Creed.
 Members serve on panels in judicial council hearings and maintain the strictest confidentiality in all cases.
-We attend weekly trainings in such matters as statement analysis, kinesics, hearing decorum and university policy.

 Minimum Participation Requirements

-Weekly General Body Meetings
+Bi-Weekly General Body Meetings

-Carolinian Creed Week
+Carolinian Creed Events

 Members have the opportunity to participate in a number of leadership positions within the organization, from serving as hearing chair to joining our executive board.
 Any member can be selected for any position, no matter how much experience they have on the council.